What are the risk factors for gastrointestinal carcinoid tumors?

 Neurofibromatosis type 1

 This disease often runs in families and is characterized by many neurofibromas (benign tumors that form in nerves under the skin and in other parts of the body).
 It is caused by defects in the NF1 gene.
 Some people with this condition also develop neuroendocrine tumors of the small intestines.

 Other genetic syndromes

 Neuroendocrine tumors are also more common among people with tuberous sclerosis complex and von Hippel Lindau disease.
-Tuberous sclerosis complex can be caused by a defect in the TSC1 gene or the TSC2 gene.
-People with this condition may also develop tumors of the heart, eyes, brain, lungs, and skin. von Hippel Lindau disease is an inherited tendency to develop blood vessel tumors of the brain, spinal cord, or retina, as well as kidney cancer.
+Tuberous sclerosis complex can be caused by a defect in the TSC1 or TSC2 gene.
+People with this condition can also develop tumors of the heart, eyes, brain, lungs, and skin.
+People with von Hippel Lindau disease have an inherited tendency to develop blood vessel tumors of the brain, spinal cord, or retina, as well as kidney cancer.
 It is caused by changes in the VHL gene.

 Race and gender

 Carcinoid tumors are more common among African Americans than whites.
 Outcomes are also not as good for African Americans.
 Researchers do not yet know why.
 Carcinoid tumors are also slightly more common in women than men.

 People with certain diseases that damage the stomach and reduce the amount of acid it makes have a greater risk of developing stomach carcinoid tumors, but their risk for carcinoid tumors of other organs is not affected.